Singlet oxygen: Production

 An advantage of this method is that it is amenable to non-aqueous conditions.

+Potassium tetraperoxochromate(V) decomposes in water (but not neat) to give singlet oxygen.
+However, the resulting potassium chromate can also oxidize sensitive substrates.

 Reactions

 Because of differences in their electron shells, singlet and triplet oxygen differ in their chemical properties; singlet oxygen is highly reactive.
-The lifetime of singlet oxygen depends on the medium.
+The lifetime of singlet oxygen depends on the medium and pressure.
 In normal organic solvents, the lifetime is only a few microseconds whereas in solvents lacking C-H bonds, the lifetime can be as long as seconds.

-Organic chemistry

-Unlike ground state oxygen, singlet oxygen participates in Diels–Alder [4+2]- and [2+2]-cycloaddition reactions and formal concerted ene reactions.
+Unlike ground state oxygen, singlet oxygen participates in Diels–Alder [4+2]- and [2+2]-cycloaddition reactions and formal concerted ene reactions (Schenck ene reaction), causing photooxygenation.
 It oxidizes thioethers to sulfoxides.
 Organometallic complexes are often degraded by singlet oxygen.
 With some substrates 1,2-dioxetanes are formed; cyclic dienes such as 1,3-cyclohexadiene form [4+2] cycloaddition adducts.

 The [4+2]-cycloaddition between singlet oxygen and furans is widely used in organic synthesis.

 In singlet oxygen reactions with alkenic allyl groups, e.g., citronella, shown, by abstraction of the allylic proton, in an ene-like reaction, yielding the allyl hydroperoxide, R–O–OH (R = alkyl), which can then be reduced to the corresponding allylic alcohol.

-In reactions with water trioxidane, an unusual molecule with three consecutive linked oxygen atoms, is formed.
+In reactions with water, trioxidane, an unusual molecule with three consecutive linked oxygen atoms, is formed.